 Halloween is a favorite among students of all ages.
-Whether you want to take a few minutes to have students “quick-write” or spend 20-30 minutes writing their answers to the writing prompts, these easy-to-use writing prompts will encourage your students to be creative.
-While all of the writing prompts are easy to incorporate independently, some of the prompts can be used in collaboration with a story or novel that you are reading in class.
+Whether you want to take a few minutes to have students “quick-write” or spend 20-30 minutes writing in-depth responses, these easy-to-use writing prompts will encourage your students to be creative.
+While all of the writing prompts are easy to incorporate independently, some can be used in collaboration with a story or novel that you are reading in class.

-1. If you could create your very own monster, what would it look like?
+- If you could create your very own monster, what would it look like?
 What would it be called?
 What types of things would it do to scare people?
 Where does the monster live?
-Tell me everthing there is to know about your monster.
+Tell me everything there is to know about your monster.
 If you want, draw a picture of the monster.

-3. Write a story about a kid who goes trick-or-treating.
-Start from the minute he or she puts on his or her costume and finish when he or she gets home and put on normal clothes again.
+- Write a story about a kid who goes trick-or-treating.
+Start from the minute he or she puts on his or her costume and finish when he or she gets home and puts on normal clothes again.
 Tell me everything that happens.

-7. If you could design a haunted house, what would you name it?
+- If you could design a haunted house, what would you name it?
 What types of rooms would you have?
-Describe, in detail, 3 of the best rooms in your haunted house.
+Describe, in detail, three of the best rooms in your haunted house.

 Have fun with these Halloween-themed writing prompts.
 Your students definitely will!